helium/HIP/xxxx-scaling-iot-location-assert-fees.md

 1. User initiates location assertion within the Helium Wallet App
 2. The Helium Wallet App will review on-chain data for that hotspot to determine when the last location assertion was
-3. If the last free (0 IOT)  location assertion was > 365 days or never occurred, cost for re-assertion is 0 IOT
+3. If the last free (0 IOT)  location assertion was > 365 epochs or never occurred, cost for re-assertion is 0 IOT
-4. If the last free (0 IOT) location assertion was < 365 days, cost for re-assertion is $10 worth of IOT at current Oracle Price.
+4. If the last free (0 IOT) location assertion was < 365 epochs, cost for re-assertion is $10 worth of IOT at current Oracle Price.

 The workflow for initial location assertions will be as followed: